 Instructions

-- Preheat your oven to 350°F. Line a small loaf pan (8.5 X 4.5 inches) with parchment paper strips, leaving an overhang on each side of the pan.
+- Preheat the oven to 350°F. Line a small loaf pan (8.5 X 4.5 inches) with parchment paper strips, leaving an overhang on each side of the pan.
 Lightly spray the lined pan with oil.

 - In a medium bowl, whisk together the eggs, mashed bananas, vanilla, and sweetener.